 Navy Seals and many others teach Box breathing or four-square breathing.
-Helps in combat and super high stressed situations, to help calm down a bit and maintain focus.
+Helps a lot in combat and super high stressed situations, to help calm down a bit and maintain focus.
 Survival, yes but not good for healthy breathing development for rest digest and healing.
 PTSD cause and release has a HUGE breathing component.

 1. Breathe in for four seconds.
 2. Hold air in your lungs for four seconds.
 3. Exhale for four seconds.
 4. Hold your breath, lungs emptied, for four seconds

 Lots of folks teach that.
-Along with most of the rest of number count variations but it is not training for healthy breathing development nor based on healthy breathing fundamentals but Box breathing does slow the breathing down a bit to slightly more parasympathetic which is a lot of the issue, only it does not go even close to far enough.
+Along with most of the rest of number count variations but it is not training for healthy breathing development nor based on healthy breathing fundamentals.
+Box breathing does slow the breathing down a bit albeit temporarily to lessen SNS, only it does not go even close to far enough for healing.

 Breath retention may or may not help CO2 levels and gives people the false sense about depth of relaxation and the right way to breathe for rest, digest and heal.
-A bit of quiet in the storm and better access to the neo-cortex area where your creative options and trained skills reside instead of the amygdala reptilian survival brain and few to no options other than fight or flight.
+A bit of quiet in the storm and better access to the neo-cortex area where your creative options and trained skills reside (think Navy SEALS combat and high levels of stress including distress).

-The Optimal Breathing Window will give you deeper insight into all this.
+The Optimal Breathing Window will give you deeper insights into all this.

 Do you feel like you can never get a deep breath?
-Watch and participate as Mike teaches you how to take a non stressful deep breath.
+Watch and participate as I teach you how to take a non stressful deep breath.
 Understand the phenomenon of the Optimal Breathing Window

 (OBW) to break your patterns of unhealthy breathing.